zly2006/25w14craftmine-Bug-Fixes/README.md

 Critical Bugs:

+- Fixed "Soul Link" causes StackOverflowError **crashing**.
+- Fixed you can drop items in mine crafter and **freeze the game forever**.
 - Fixed **ALL** registry tag bugs in mine dimensions.
 - Fixed **ALL** structure (villages, trail chambers, etc) generation bugs in mine dimensions.
-- Fixed "Soul Link" causes StackOverflowError crashing.
 - Allow "Soul Link" to be used in local LAN.
 - Fixed "Dry Land" Mine Ingredient obtaining.
 - "One HP" is not reset when you respawn in hub.